ogecko/alpaca-benro-polaris/docs/troubleshooting.md

   * Zoho Assist - Free tier very limited.

 ### N5 - Cannot Connect Sony Camera with Nina
-Some later model Sony Cameras are not recognised by the Sony Plug-in that is included with Nina.
+Some later models of Sony cameras (e.g., Sony Alpha 7R IV) are not recognized by the Sony Plug-in that is included with Nina.
 To resolve this:
-* Attach your camera via usb.
+* Attach your camera via USB.
 Configure as you would to connect to the Polaris.
 * Turn on your camera.
-* Enter Device Manager in the desktop search bar of windows.
+* Enter Device Manager in the Windows desktop search bar.
-* Click on the Device Manager icon to open device manager.
+* Click on the Device Manager icon to open the Device Manager.
-* Check for the linr "libusbK Usb Devices".
+* Check for the linr `libusbK Usb Devices`.
-* If the line does not exist close device manager.
+* If the line does not exist, close the Device Manager.
 You are correctly configured.
-* If the line "libusbK Usb Devices" exists:
+* If the line `libusbK Usb Devices` exists:
-  * Left click on the entry to expand the entry.
+  * Left-click on the entry to expand the entry.
 You should now see Sony Remote Control Devices.
-  * Right click on "Sony Remote Control Devices" and select "Update Driver".
+  * Right-click on `Sony Remote Control Devices` and select `Update Driver`.
-  * Select "Browse my computer for drivers".
+  * Select `Browse my computer for drivers`.
-  * Select "Let me pick from a list of available drivers on my computer".
+  * Select `Let me pick from a list of available drivers on my computer`.
-  * Left click on "MTP USB Device".
+  * Left-click on `MTP USB Device`.
   * Your driver should now update.
-NOTE: Your camera is now listed  under the heading "portable device".
-Other software may not function correctly with device manager configured in this way.
+NOTE: Your camera is now listed under `Portable device`.
+Other software may not function correctly with the Device Manager configured this way.
-  * You can change back to the original setting by following these steps and selecting "libusbK Usb Devices" as the new driver instead of "MTP USB Device".
+  * You can change back to the original setting by following these steps and selecting `libusbK Usb Devices` as the new driver instead of `MTP USB Device`.

 Nina will now connect to your camera.